AlexHunter89/Simple-Inventory-Aide/README.md

 ## Data Persistence

 - **Inventory Data**: Inventory information is saved in an Excel file (`data/inventory.xlsx`).
 A detailed entry log is also saved as `data/entry_log.xlsx`.
 Please note that users may need to manually check and back up these files if additional data security is required.
-Inventory information is saved in an Excel file (`data/inventory.xlsx`).
-A detailed entry log is also saved as `data/entry_log.xlsx`.
 - **User Authentication**: Administrator actions (such as starting a new session) require a password, which is read from the file `data/admin.txt`.
 Please make sure this file exists and is correctly configured.

 ## Handling Errors